 The short version

-- SCAYLED — live occupier scanning and verified decision-maker contacts for neighbour-first prospecting.
-Built in 2025 after a decade in industrial brokerage.
+- SCAYLED: live occupier scanning and verified decision-maker contacts for neighbour-first prospecting.
+I built it in 2025 after a decade in industrial brokerage because nothing else solved the occupier problem.

-The question isn't "which one should I buy."
-It's "what am I trying to do on this listing."
+The question is not "which one should I buy."
+It is "what am I trying to do on this listing."
 The answer usually requires both.

 What each tool actually does